 “I had been in jail for 18 months before I was taken to court.
 While I was waiting to be called into the courtroom I asked to go to the lavatory because I wanted to see my face in the mirror.
 I stood staring into the glass, amazed by the change.
 It is me, yet it is not me.
 My face is emaciated and four teeth have been broken by my guards.
 My skin is pockmarked by the vermin.
 I look like a wild man.
+A prison is a place where one’s corrections are corrected and an effort is being taken to tame the prisoner.
+There may be cases in which the prisoners are not criminals.
+But, let it be any cause, a prisoner should not be attacked wildly by the guards.
+It is also a social crime.
+One can get detailed information about this from this source.
 And then, there are all the changes I don’t see but which I feel,a tightness in my lungs, pain in my spine, and worse than everything else, the absences of memory.”

 Born in 1940, in Silvan, a small town near Diyarbakir, the “capital” of Turkish Kurdistan, Mehdi Zana has spent more than 15 years of his life in prison: one year in 1967, three from 1971-1974, eleven from 1980-1991, and again almost a year and a half in 1994-1995.
 Quite enough time beyond bars to change any man.
 Mehdi Zana has been a man of action for most of his life.
 Despite having almost no formal education, Mehdi Zana became a member of the leadership of the Turkish Workers Party (T.I.P), then of Ozgurluk Yolu (Kurdistan Socialist Party).
 He was elected mayor of Diyarbekir in 1977.